Frequently asked questions

 1. Closed system: eLabFTW requires unique credentials to access the system.
 A system of permissions and roles allow fine control of what can be seen by whom.

 4. Audit trail: changes to entries are internally recorded and cannot be tampered with by users.
-A version history is available.
+A version history is available, with adjustable granularity.

 What about compliance to standards?